schmalle/bcathome/Readme.md

 # Beyond corp at home #

+Version 0.3, 24.06.2018

 ## Intro

 Ever read something about Beyond Corp [https://cloud.google.com/beyondcorp/] ?
 This is a very cool approach from Google and others basically to make all former intranet services available in the internet based on zero trust approaches.
-This drives efficiency dramatically and reduces vpn bottlenecks a lot.
+This Beyonf corp approach drives efficiency dramatically and reduces vpn bottlenecks a lot.

-Often you see nowadays
+Zero trust approach means, that you dont even trust a client in your intranet.

 A typical BC architecure looks like this